The HR4 or HR5 EID readers can be connected to Android devices via bluetooth or Apple devices via WiFi.

 Test if the connection is working with another app

 To support you with any troubleshooting, it will be helpful to know if the issue is with connecting to the phone itself or just to the AgriWebb mobile app.
-To this, you can download the Gallagher Animal Data Transfer app from the app store and attempt to connect the reader following the steps in this video.
-If this works for you, then it would mean the phone can successfully connect, but there may be an outstanding issue connecting to the AgriWebb app directly.
-Let the team know if this is the case and we can investigate further for you.
+To do this, you can download the Gallagher Animal Data Transfer app from the app store and attempt to connect the reader following the steps in this video.

 See more from our troubleshooting guide.